Class Quadruple

 assignMin

-instance, after setting its value to the value of the lesser ofthis
+thisinstance, after setting its value to the value of the lesser ofthisand the operand.

 -